about the author

 Illinois Firearm Owners Identification Act430 ILCS 65/ ("FOID")

 Is the statutory understructure for the FCCA and Illinois firearm-related criminal laws.
-Concurrent with the FCCA's adoption the FOID Act was necessarily amended to incorporate the FCCA preemption clause and other provisions, most importantly Sec.
+Concurrent with the FCCA's enactment, the FOID Act was necessarily amended to incorporate the FCCA preemption clause and other provisions, most importantly Sec.
 13.1.
 Preemption:

 (a) Except as otherwise provided in the Firearm Concealed Carry Act and subsections (b) and (c) of this Section, the provisions of any ordinance enacted by any municipality which requires registration or imposes greater restrictions or limitations on the acquisition, possession and transfer of firearms than are imposed by this Act, are not invalidated or affected by this Act.